hemanth-santuari/indexscrapper/README.md

-# Property Scraper with Distributed Task Management
+# Property Scraper

-This property scraper is designed to work across multiple virtual machines (VMs), with each VM picking up where the previous one left off.
-This allows for efficient distributed scraping without duplicating work.
+This property scraper is designed to scrape property details from a government website.
+It can be run locally or in GitHub Codespaces.

 ## Features

 - Automatic proxy fetching from free proxy websites
 - Captcha solving using OCR or manual input
-- Distributed task management across multiple VMs
+- Progress tracking to resume from where you left off
-- Cloud storage integration (AWS S3) for progress tracking
+- Optional cloud storage integration (GitHub or AWS S3) for progress tracking
-- VM activity timeout detection
-- Race condition prevention
+- PDF downloading and processing

 ## Setup

+### Local Setup

 1. Install the required dependencies:
    ```